argvsc47/Ash.ts/README.md

  - Since Ash.ts uses the [Zweit](https://github.com/argvsc47/Zweit) build system, make sure to have it
  - Clone the repo and cd into the folder
- - run `zweit.py make.zw` to build the framework or `zweit.py makeall.zw` to build every file one by one
+ - run `zweit.py make.zw` to build the framework or `zweit.py make.zw -all` to build every file one by one

 # configuration